javicarela/BeerAdvocate-analysis/README.md

 3. How would you classify the beers?
 What are the characteristics of the classification?
 4. How do the factors (arome, taste, appearance, palette) influence the overall quality of a beer?
 Which is the most important?

-For data manipulation and drawing conclusions with data analysis tools we will use R software.
+For data manipulation and drawing conclusions with data analysis tools we will use the software R.